PHACDataHub/cpho-phase2/k8s/README.md

 # Architecture

-This deployment architecture is built on top of [node-microservices-demo](https://github.com/PHACDataHub/node-microservices-demo?tab=readme-ov-file#node-microservices-demo).
-Here's the detailed diagram that outlines all of the components and their interactions:
+This deployment architecture is built on top of the [node-microservices-demo](https://github.com/PHACDataHub/node-microservices-demo?tab=readme-ov-file#node-microservices-demo).
+Here's a detailed diagram that outlines all of the components and their interactions:

+> Note: Stroke colors are used to represent operational flows.
+  - Red: Unauthenticated traffic
+  - Green: Authenticated traffic
+  - Orange: Certificate Management
+  - Grey: Django deployment
+  - Black: PostgreSQL deployment
+  - Gold: Notification
+  - Blue: CI/CD
+  - Sky Blue: Observability

 ![Current k8s architecture](../architecture-diagram/architecture-k8s.svg)

 ## How do we deploy changes?

+TLDR; GitOps

 Once a change is merged into `prod`, the cloudbuild trigger executes the CI pipeline that runs tests, uploads coverage reports to the cloud storage bucket and, builds, tags and pushes an image to the artifact registry.
-The image tags follow a naming convention of - `${branch_name}-${short_sha}-$(date +%s)`
+The image tags follow a naming convention of - `${branch_name}-${short_sha}-$(date +%s)`.

-Flux scans the image repository for new tags based on a regex pattern (see [spec](https://github.com/PHACDataHub/cpho-phase2/blob/update-readme/k8s/server/overlays/prod/sync.yaml#L50-L58)) that matches the naming convention mentioned previously, and pushes an update on GitHub to the kubernetes deployment image tag (based on the `$imagepolicy` comment).
+Flux scans the image repository for new tags based on a regex pattern (see [spec](https://github.com/PHACDataHub/cpho-phase2/blob/update-readme/k8s/server/overlays/prod/sync.yaml#L50-L58)) that matches the naming convention mentioned previously, and pushes an update on GitHub to the kubernetes deployment manifest (based on the `$imagepolicy` comment) with the new image tag.

-In addition to scanning the image repository, Flux also scans the Git repository (see [spec](https://github.com/PHACDataHub/cpho-phase2/blob/prod/k8s/flux-system/gotk-sync.yaml#L3-L14)) for changes and continously reconciles the manifests to the kubernetes cluster.
-Due to this, the "[updated image tag](https://github.com/PHACDataHub/cpho-phase2/commit/efd626a010627f6f925f949b2242f776d83d6405)" commit is seen by Flux and is then _pulled_ into the cluster to be applied; therefore, rolling out a new version of the application.
+In addition to scanning the image repository, Flux also scans the Git repository (see [spec](https://github.com/PHACDataHub/cpho-phase2/blob/prod/k8s/flux-system/gotk-sync.yaml#L3-L14)) for changes and continously reconciles manifests to the kubernetes cluster.
+Due to this, the "[updated image tag](https://github.com/PHACDataHub/cpho-phase2/commit/efd626a010627f6f925f949b2242f776d83d6405)" commit is seen by Flux and is then _pulled_ into the cluster to be applied; therefore, [rolling out](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) a new version of the application.

-## How is infrastructure created?
+## How is infrastructure created / managed?

+## What's the use case for each of these components?